Emergency Preparedness

 • Go outside only when safe to do so, into an OPEN SPACE away from power lines and trees.

-• LISTEN to and follow Civil Defence emergency advice.
+• Listen to and follow Civil Defence emergency advice.